olsmithy1/mersenne_tensor_base/README.md

 Matrix Multiplication:

-Capabale of finding lower dimensional Matrix Multiplication algorithims.
+Capabale of finding lower dimensional Matrix Multiplication algorithms.
-It may even incorporate elements of these algorithims into it's own structure.
+It may even incorporate elements of these algorithms into it's own structure, for future use.

 Artificial Intelligence: